cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 Another reason why this interface is beneficial is that it removes the dependency between Light clients and the Go programming language.
 Using WASM as a compilation target, light clients can be written in any programming language whose toolchain includes WASM as a compilation target.
 Examples of these are Go, Rust, C, and C++.

-### Defions
+### Definitions

 Functions & terms are as defined in [ICS 2](../../core/ics-002-client-semantics).

 `currentTimestamp` is as defined in [ICS 24](../../core/ics-024-host-requirements).

-`Wasm Client Code` refers to Wasm bytecode stored in the client store, which provides a target blockchain specific implementation of [ICS 2](../../core/ics-002-client-semantics).
+`Wasm Contract` refers to Wasm bytecode stored in the `08-wasm` store, which provides a target blockchain specific implementation of [ICS 2](../../core/ics-002-client-semantics).

-`Wasm Client` refers to a particular instance of `Wasm Client Code` defined as a tuple `(Wasm Client Code, ClientID)`.
+`Wasm Client` refers to a particular instance of `Wasm Contract` defined as a tuple `(Wasm Contract, ClientID)`.

 `Wasm VM` refers to a virtual machine capable of executing valid Wasm bytecode.

-`VerifyClientMessage`, `CheckForMisbehaviour`, `UpdateStateOnMisbehaviour`, and `UpdateState`are as defined in [ADR-006](https://github.com/cosmos/ibc-go/blob/main/docs/architecture/adr-006-02-client-refactor.md)
+`VerifyClientMessage`, `CheckForMisbehaviour`, `UpdateStateOnMisbehaviour`, and `UpdateState` are as defined in [ADR-006](https://github.com/cosmos/ibc-go/blob/main/docs/architecture/adr-006-02-client-refactor.md)

 ### Desired Properties